mitesh1409/interview-prep/JavaScript/backlog.md

 27. Learn to use **`Object.assign`** for shallow copying and merging objects.
 28. Understand when to use **`structuredClone`** for deep copying.

-32. Functions as first class citizens in JavaScript
 33. Function expression, Function statement, Function Declaration
 34. Higher order functions
 35. Pure functions